 Among the professionally disaffected, Kerouac and his writings were a light in the encroaching postwar darkness.

-So what are some Beatnik slang terms?
-“Hipster,” as Kerouac used it, is one.
+"Hipster," as Kerouac used it, became a slang word of the beastnick.
 Hipsters were aficionados of jazz music, and the entire jazz lifestyle.
 That included a particular lingo, dress, and attitude, and probably the first systematic use of marijuana in an American subculture.

 The word "hipster" ultimately replaced the slang "hepcat," which was pretty much a jazz subculture follower of decades earlier.